vanillarapist/vanillarapist/README.md

 - i have (hyper?)fixation on kaito momota, saimota and drv3 generally!!!
-- i also write text with a quirk n always ignore the first letter in caps lock n if it make u feel uncomfortable just dont talk with me. never
+- i also write text with a quirk n always ignore the first letter in caps lock n if it make u feel uncomfortable just b patient lol